ONSdigital/dp/guides/OT_INSTRUMENTATION.md

 ```

-A purley middleware approach can also be taken using Alice.
+A purely middleware approach can also be taken where Alice is already in place chaining middleware.
 Both otelmux and otelhttp are used here to capture all requests with sufficient detail.
 Here you can see an example instrumentation:
 ```
 func New(cfg Config) http.Handler {
     router := mux.NewRouter()